-PROPHECIES.
+PROPHECIES,

-Total IN VERSE.
-Of HER HOLD A.
+IN VERSE.

-Weet to the three towns that

-- 1 SCOTLAND be sad now and lament.
-For honours thou hast lost, and the control of the But yet rejoice, in better times, is simple to Which will pay the cost.
+1 SCOTLAND be sad now and lament, For honours thou hast lost, But yet rejoice, in better times, Which will pay the cost.

-- 2 Tho' unto thraldom you should be Brought by your enemies; " The Tradition of the You shall have freedom from them all, And enjoy your liberties.
+2 Tho' unto thraldom you should be Brought by your enemies ; You shall have freedom from them all, And enjoy your liberties.

-- 3 The grave of the most noble prince,

-To all is great regret,

-The subject to law, who both leave

-The kingdom and estate.
+3 The grave of the most noble prince, To all is great regret, The subject to law, who both leave The kingdom and estate.

-- 4 O anguish great! where every kind And ages doth lament Whom bitter death has ta'en away, Shall Scotland sore repent.
+4 O anguish great! where every kind And ages doth lament Whom bitter death has ta'en away, Shall Scotland sore repent.

-Lately a lamb of rich increase,

-A nation stout and true,

-Has lost their former dear estate,

-Which they did hold of due.

-- 6 By hard conflict, and by the chance

-Of noble fortune's force,

-Thy hap and thy prosperity

-May turn into worse.

-- 7 Tho' wont to won, may be subdued,

-And come in under yoke;

-Strangers may reign, and you destroy,

-What likes him by sword's stroke.

-- 8 A foreign foe whom neither thy force, Nor manners do approve, Woe is to thee, by guile and slight Will only win above.

-- 9 This mighty nation was to force,

-Invincible and stout,
+- 5 Lately a lamb of rich increase, A nation stout and true, Has lost their former dear estate, Which they did hold of due. - 6 By hard conflict, and by the chance in to summ Of noble fortune's force, while the start has Thy hap and thy prosperity May turn into worse. - 7 The' wont to won, may be subdued, And come in under yoke; Strangers may reign, and you destroy, What likes him by sword's stroke. - 8 A foreign foe whom neither thy force, Nor manners do approve, Woe is to thee, by guile and slight Will only win above. - 9 This mighty nation was to force, Invincible and stout,

-Will yield slowly to destiny,

-Great pity is but doubt.
+Will yield slowly to destiny, a contract of the Great pity is but doubt.

-- 10 In former age the Scots renown

-Did flourish goodly gay!

-But yet alas! will be overcome

-With a great dark decay.

-- 11 Then mark and see what is the cause Of this so wond'rous fall!
-Contempt of faith, falsehood, deceit, The wrath of God withal.

-- 12 Unsatiable greed of worldly gain,

-Opprossion, cries of the poor;

-A perpetual and slanderous raco,

-No justice put indure.
+- 10 In former age the Scots renown Did flourish goodly gay!
+But yet alas! will be overcome With a great dark decay. - 11 Then mark and see what is the cause Of this so wond'rons fall!
+Contempt of faith, falsehood, deceit, The wrath of God withal. - 12 Unsatiable greed of worldly gain, Oppression, cries of the poor; A perpetual and slanderous race, No justice put indure.

-- 13 The haughty pride of mighty men,

-Of former vice chief cause,

-The nutriture of wickedness,

-An unjust match of laws.

-- Of long time did presage;

-And now has happen'd every point

-Into your present age.

-- 15 Since fate is so, now Scotland learn

-In patience to abide,

-Slanders, great fears, and sudden plagues,

-And great dolours beside.

-- 16 For out of thee shall people rise,

-With divers happiness;

-And yet a pen can searcely write,

-Thy hurt, skaith, and distress.

-- 17 And yet beware thou not distrust,

-Altho' o'erwhelm'd with grief,

-Thy stroke is not perpetual,

-For thou shalt find relief.

-- 18 I do suppose, altho too late,

-Old prophecies shall hold,

-Hope thou in God's goodness evermore,

-And mercies manifold.

-- 19 For thou that now a patient is,

-And seemeth to be bound;

-At liberty shall free be set,

-And with empire be crown'd.

-- 20 From high above shall grace come down.

-And thy state, Scotland, be,

-In latter ends, more prosperous

-That former age shall see.
+- 13 The haughty pride of mighty men, Of former vice chief cause, The nutriture of wickedness, An unjust match of laws. - 14 Therefore this cause the prophets Of long time did presage; And now has happen'd every point Into your present age. - Since fate is so, now Scotland learn In patience to abide, Slanders, great fears, and sudden plagues, And great dolours beside. - 16 For out of thee shall people rise, With divers happiness; And yet a pen can scarcely write, Thy hurt, skaith, and distress. - 17 And yet beware thou not distrust, Altho' o'erwhelm'd with grief, Thy stroke is not perpetual, For thou shalt find relief. - 18 I do suppose, altho too late, Old prophecies shall hold, Hope thou in God's goodness evermore, And mereies manifold. - 19 For thou that now a patient is, And seemeth to be bound ; At liberty shall free be set, And with empire be crown'd. - 20 From high above shall grace come down.
+And thy state, Scotland, be, In latter ends, more prosperous That former age shall see.

-- A warlike heir he's born,

-Who shall recover new your right,

-Advance this kingdom's horn.
+21 Old prophecies foretell to thee, A warlike heir he's born, Who shall recover new your right, Advance this kingdom's horn.

-- Above her enemies power;